U.S., South Korea postpone military drills in bid to bolster North Korea peace effort

 U.S. Defense Secretary Mark Esper said the U.S. and South Korean militaries would remain at a high state of readiness despite the move, and denied that the decision to postpone the drills was a concession to North Korea.

 “I don’t see this as a concession.
-I see this as a good faith effort ... to enable peace,” Esper told reporters, as he announced the decision standing alongside South Korean counterpart Jeong Kyeong-doo in Bangkok, where Asian defense chiefs are gathered for talks.
+I see this as a good faith effort ... to enable peace,” Esper told reporters, as he announced the decision alongside South Korean counterpart Jeong Kyeong-doo in Bangkok, where Asian defense chiefs are gathered for talks.

+“I think creating some more space for our diplomats to strike an agreement on the denuclearization of the peninsula is very important.”

+Trump has been accused by critics in Congress of being too willing to grant concessions to Pyongyang, without getting enough in return.
+Trump says he has secured a halt in North Korea’s intercontinental ballistic missile and nuclear tests, significantly lowering fears of war.

-The drills were meant to begin in the coming days.
+The postponed drills were meant to begin in the coming days.

 Earlier this month, a senior North Korean diplomat blamed the U.S. joint aerial drill for “throwing cold water” over talks with Washington.
 Pyongyang regularly opposes such U.S.-South Korean joint military exercises, viewing them as a rehearsal for invasion.

-Still, it was unclear whether the decision by Washington and Seoul would kickstart talks with Pyongyang aimed at getting the reclusive state to give up its nuclear weapons program.
+Still, it was unclear whether the decision by Washington and Seoul would kickstart talks with Pyongyang.
 Esper said he hoped North Korea would respond to the gesture.

 “We encourage the DPRK to demonstrate the same goodwill as it considers decisions on conducting training, exercises and testing,” he said, using the acronym for the North’s official name, the Democratic People’s Republic of Korea.